 1. Is SGML a legal money lender?

 SGML is not a moneylender.
-We are a fair portal that sharing updated money lending tips and information.
+We are a fair portal that sharing updated money lending tips and information for the borrower.
 Moreover, we also give support for loan applicant gets the most aggressive financing costs from legal moneylenders in Singapore.

 2. Will my personal information be shared when I apply for a loan?